Labview tutorial: Getting started with labview

 6. Wires are used to transfer data between objects of block diagram.
 Wires are of different colors, styles and thickness depending on their data types.
 A broken wire appears as a dashed black line with a red “X” in the middle

-• When we start LabVIEW for first time; following is the screen we come across.
+When we start LabVIEW for first time; the following is the screen we come across.
 Two options are available

 2. Open Existing (To open projects we have already created)

-• Select “Blank VI” and click “Finish”.
+Select “Blank VI” and click “Finish”.
 VI stands for Virtual Instrument.
-Following screens appears
+The following screen appears:

-1. Front Panel (It is area where we place different graphical blocks for our design.
-It is user interface).
+• Front Panel (It is the area where we place different graphical blocks for our design.
+It is a user interface).

-2. Block Diagram (It is graphical source code.
+• Block Diagram (It is a graphical source code.
 Data travels on wires from control terminals through functions to indicator terminals.
 Block executes by data flow.)

-3. Functions (It appears when you click on “block diagram” screen.
-It contains different control instruments for “block diagram”.)
+• Functions (It appears when you click on the “block diagram” screen.
+It contains different control instruments for the “block diagram”.)

-4. Controls (It appears when you click on “front panel” screen.
-It contains different control instruments for “front Panel”.
-It is not shown in picture.)
+• Controls (It appears when you click on the “front panel” screen.
+It contains different control instruments for the “front panel”.
+It is not shown in the picture.)

-• Click on front panel and select “Booleans” from “controls” screen.
+Click on the front panel and select “Booleans” from the “controls” screen.
 This screen also contains many other options.
 We will explore them in further tutorials.
-For time being select “Boolean” which contain different devices for input and output.
+For the time being, select “Boolean” which contains different devices for input and output.

-• Now click on “Block diagram”.
-You will see following screen.
+Now click on “Block diagram”.
+You will see the following screen.

-• Bring the cursor near to the arrow on “Boolean” on Block diagram.
-A wire appears.
-Connect “Boolean” with “Boolean2” through wire.
+Bring the cursor near the arrow on the “Boolean” block diagram, and a wire will appear.
+Connect “Boolean” with “Boolean2” using the wire.

-• After joining both blocks through wire.
-Again click on “Front Panel” and press “”Run Continuously” button (the two round arrows) as shown in figure.
+After connecting both blocks with a wire, click on the “Front Panel” and then press the “Run Continuously” button (the two circular arrows), as shown in the figure.

-• Following screen appears when you press “Run Continuously”.
-Note the difference before and after pressing button.
-Above picture is before pressing the button.
+Following is the screen that appears when you press the “Run Continuously” button.
+Please note the difference before and after pressing the button.
+The picture above shows the state before pressing the button.

-• Now when we click on that is push the “Boolean” which is push button it turns the “Boolean2” ON which is LED.
+Now, when we click on the “Boolean” push button, it turns the “Boolean2” LED on.

-• To stop running program and return to editable window press red round button i.e. “Abort Execution”.
+To stop a running program and return to the editable window, press the red round button, i.e. “Abort Execution.”

-• The LabVIEW has such large number of function that it is impossible to remember function of every single control.
-To deal with this click on “Help” then on “show context help”.
+LabVIEW has such a large number of functions that it is impossible to remember the purpose of every single control.
+To cope with this, click on “Help” and then on “Show Context Help”.

-• When you click “Show Help Context”.
-A dialogue box appears, which gives description of every element on which you hover the mouse pointer.
+When you click “Show Help Context”, a dialogue box appears which gives a description of every element on which you hover the mouse pointer.

-• To save the design, go to “file” and choose “save” or “save as” according to your requirement.
-Files are saved using “.vi” extension and projects are saved using “.lvproj” extension.
+To save the design, go to “File” and choose “Save” or “Save As” according to your requirement.
+Files are saved using the “.vi” extension, and projects are saved using the “.lvproj” extension.

 Now it’s your time to explore different functions of LabVIEW through this “Context Help” menu.
-Next time I will come up with another interested tutorial on Labview programming.
+Next time, I will come up with another interesting tutorial on LabVIEW programming.

 Leave a Comment